MORTON, Miss. (AP) — The Latest on immigration raids in Mississippi (all times local):

 Federal officials say some of the hundreds of workers released after a large-scale immigration raid at Mississippi poultry plants were juveniles, pregnant or sick.

-Immigration agents targeted seven food processing facilities Wednesday, arresting 680 people authorities say don't have legal status to work in the country.
+Immigration agents targeted seven food processing facilities Wednesday, arresting 680 people who don't have legal status to work in the country.

 By Thursday, 303 were released with notices to appear before immigration judges.
 Authorities say they weren't detained for reasons including "humanitarian" grounds.

 Jere (JEH-ree) Miles is special agent in charge of Homeland Security Investigations in New Orleans.
 He says those released included 18 juveniles, with the youngest being 14 years old.

 He says each worker's situation was assessed before they were released, including if the person had young children at home.

 More than 100 civil rights activists, union organizers and clergy members in Mississippi are denouncing the largest immigration raid in a decade in the United States.